sa-tre/satre-specification/docs/source/pillars/data_management.md

 (security-level)=

-## Security levels and tiering
+## Security Levels and Tiering

-_The ability of the TRE deployment software (or active TRE) to configure security controls appropriate to the sensitivity of the data used in a project or workspace._
+The ability of the TRE deployment software (or active TRE) to configure security controls appropriate to the sensitivity of the data used in a project or workspace.

 Security controls can add friction to the user experience and hinder work.
 A one-size-fits-all approach forces all projects to use the strictest security configuration even when that is unnecessary.